-Security awareness training for employees helps small businesses mitigate risks
+Security awareness training for employees helps small business owners mitigate risks against cybersecurity threats

-Make no mistake – your business IS a target of cybercriminals.
-Although some smaller businesses believe they are “too small to get hacked,” the opposite is quite true.
-According to a 2016 study by the Ponemon Institute, 55% of small businesses experienced a cyberattack within the past twelve months.
+Make no mistake – your business IS a target of cyber criminals.
+Although some businesses believe they are “too small to get hacked,” the opposite is quite true.
+According to a 2020 study by the Ponemon Institute, 76% of U.S. small businesses experienced a cyber attack within the past twelve months.
 This is more than a 20% increase in just four years!

 From accidents to ignorance to trickery, there are some common ways your employees put your business at risk.